 RWA incurs common administrative expenses to operate both RWA and SGA.
 RWA relies upon reimbursement of these expenses by SGA.
-As discussed in Note 1, summary of significant accounting policies, SGA reimbursed \$521,405 and \$479,653 for the years ended June 30, 2020 and 2019 which represents 27% and 33% of RWA's total administrative expenses, respectively.
-Additionally, RWA relies upon subscription-based programs to pay for approximately 13% of administrative expenses.
-The Water Efficiency Program is a substantial portion of the subscription-based programs and contributes towards administrative expenses.
+As discussed in Note 1, summary of significant accounting policies, SGA reimbursed \$532,149 and \$521,405 for the years ended June 30, 2021 and 2020 which represents 28% and 27% of RWA's total administrative expenses, respectively.
+Additionally, RWA relies upon subscription-based programs to pay for administration expenses of 21% and 13% for the years ended June 30, 2021 and 2020, respectively.
+The WEP represents a substantial portion of the subscription-based programs that contributes towards administrative expenses.
 To the extent subscription-based programs did not exist or were reduced, RWA membership dues would need to increase to fund operating expenses.